 In addition to our shared catalog OneSearch, through which you can find and request scholarly and research materials from 38 academic institutions in the Pacific Northwest, Western Libraries is proud to practice responsible stewardship for, and to provide access to, materials found in several institutional collections.
 These collections may be organized around a unifying factor (such as format, subject, regional interest, and much more), and can be integral part of the research experience at Western Washington University.

-Video Collection: The Libraries’ video collection consists of thousands of titles which support the curriculum and instructors of the university.
+Video and Streaming Video: The Libraries’ video collection consists of thousands of titles which support the curriculum and instructors of the university.
 Videos range from a large selection of feature films in both VHS and DVD formats to documentary and instructional films.
-Recent popular films are available in the Daylight Lounge.
 More information about using media, and media formats available at Western, can be found here.
-Learn more about our physical media here.